 The collector was a man named Thomas Meehan.
 Meehan had worked for Andrew Eastwick, who was the owner of Bartrum‘s garden in Philadelphia.
 Afterward, Meehan opened up his own nursery in Germantown.

 In 1853, his younger brother, Joseph, had come to the United States from England.
 The younger Meehan brother was working in the greenhouses for his brother when he enlisted to fight in the Civil War.

-Historians now speculate that Thomas' brother, Joseph, might still of been at Gettysburg or Thomas might’ve gone out with him on a botanizing trip there.
+Historians now speculate that Thomas' brother, Joseph, might still have been at Gettysburg, or Thomas might’ve gone out with him on a botanizing trip there.